achingbrain/munitorum/README.md

 #### Mechanicum Taghmata

-- Mechanicum Support Detachments can take up to 4 upgrades, what about Line Detachments?
-- Mechanicum Taghmata Krios, Karacnos and Triaros have the Walker special rule but are tanks - is this intentional?
-- Mechanicum Ordinatus Minor Volkite Culverins have both AP4+ and AP6+ - which is correct?
-- Mechanicum Avenger Strike Fighters and Primaris Lighting have no stats - same as Imperial Militia?
+- Mechanicum Avenger Strike Fighters and Primaris Lighting have no entry in the Mechanicum Taghmata Reference List - are they same as Imperial Militia/Solar Auxilia?
-- Mechanicum Falchion has better CC and FF than Legion Falchion and better Volcano Cannon - TK(2D3) vs TK(D3+1)
-- Mechanicum Ordinatus Majoris Nova Cannon has no Fixed Forward Fire Arc rule?

 #### Knight Households

 - Questoris Knight-Errant thermal cannon is MW4+ at 30cm but MW5+ at 15cm?
 Should it be the other way round?
-- Cerastus Knight-Acheron flame cannon has no small arms range
+- Cerastus Knight-Acheron flame cannon has no small arms rule
 - Questoris Knight-Magaera/Styrix Twin Linked Rad Cleanser has 15cm range but is not Small Arms?
 - Acastas Knight Porpyhrion and Questoris Knight-Warden both have Ironstorm Missile Pods but stats are different
 - Knight Households have no limit on Lords of War points
 - Questoris is sometimes spelt Questorius
+- Can the various (base contact) weapons be used in assaults?
+They are all missing the Assault Weapons firepower entry

 #### Solar Auxilia

 - Solar Auxilia Rapier Quad Mortar is AP(4+) but Legion Rapier Quad Mortar is AP(5+)
 - Solar Auxilia Dauntless Light Cruiser does not have the Pin Point Attack special rule like the Imperial Militia version
-- Solar Auxilia Baneblade Demolisher Cannon does not have Disrupt of Fixed FixedForwardFireArc rules like the Imperial Militia version
+- Solar Auxilia Baneblade Demolisher Cannon has different profile to the Imperial Militia version
 - Solar Auxilia Super Heavy Tanks are 200 points, Imperial Militia versions are 300 points
-- Solar Auxilia Stormblade Plasma Blastgun is missing the Slow Firing rule vs the titan version

 #### Daemons Of The Ruinstorm

-- Soul Grinder Harvesting Claws have a range of 15cm but are claws - big claws!
+- Soul Grinder Harvester Claws have a small arms profile with a range of 15cm - should they just be Assault Weapons instead?
-- The Khorne Horde says 'May add 1 – 6 Bloodcrushers of Khorne or Skull Cannon of Khorne' - does that mean you can't take Bloodcrushers AND Skull Cannons in the same Daemonic Horde detachment or say, 2x Bloodcrushers and 4x Skull Cannons?
-Same question for all the other Daemon Hordes..
-- Daemons Of The Ruinstorm may pick freely from the Lords Of War sections of allies - was this intentional?

 ### Imperious Dominatus